srigopikaa/Data_Analytics_Portfolio/healthcare-project/README.md

 5.Stored Procedures for reusable analysis queries 6.Date Functions to analyze trends over time.

-The list of queries used to perform above mentioned concept are available in healthcare_project folder and named as healthcare_project.sq
+The list of queries used to perform above mentioned concept are available in healthcare_project folder and named as healthcare_project.sql